-It’s important to speak with your physician before you begin any exercise routine, to ensure that you’re healthy enough and to avoid aggravating your condition further.
+It’s important to speak with your physician before you begin any exercise routine, to ensure that you’re healthy enough and to avoid worsening your condition further.
 However, some activities you might want to consider include:

-- Walking — Whether it’s exercising the dog or just taking a leisurely stroll around the neighborhood, walking makes a great activity for a person with a torn disc because it is not as hard on the body but allows you to work your heart and burn calories.
+- Walking.
+Whether it’s exercising the dog or just taking a leisurely stroll around the neighborhood, walking makes a great activity for a person with a torn disc because it is not as hard on the body but allows you to work your heart and burn calories.

-For more low-intensity activities suitable for a patient with a torn disc, or to learn about treatment options for the condition including minimally invasive spine surgery, contact Laser Spine Institute.
-We offer multiple minimally invasive procedures that have been effective in treating torn discs, without the large incisions, muscle disruption and long rehabilitation periods^ often associated with traditional open spine surgery.
+For more low-intensity activities suitable for a patient with a torn disc, or to learn about treatment options for the condition, including minimally invasive spine surgery, contact Laser Spine Institute.
+We offer multiple minimally invasive procedures that have been effective in treating torn discs, without the large 6- to 8-inch incisions, muscle disruption and long rehabilitation periods often associated with traditional open spine surgery.